Pixel Service Integration Guide

 Anonymous users (no PII available)

-If the user has not provided any PII — for example, a user browsing an application funnel without logging in — you must still pass a session-based identifier so Rokt can tie all page view events in that session together.
+If the user has not provided any PII — for example, a user browsing an application funnel without logging in — you must still pass a persistent identifier so Rokt can tie all page view events together, both within a visit and across return visits.

 function getSessionId() {

-let sessionId = sessionStorage.getItem('rokt_session_id');
+let sessionId = localStorage.getItem('rokt_session_id');

 if (!sessionId) {